 While I do like the title design, this is a pretty unimaginative cover.
 Probably the worst cover of them all.

 But enough cover art and it’s time to boot this sucker.
-Well, I should say suckers, because for the purposes of this review I played three different versions of this game: the original DOS version, the Enhanced CD-ROM version and the Windows 95 version (although I didn’t played the latter a lot because it doesn’t run well on Windows 10, even patched).
+Well, I should say suckers, because for the purposes of this review I played 3 different versions of this game: the original DOS version, the Enhanced CD-ROM version and the Windows 95 version (although I didn’t play the latter a lot because it doesn’t run well on Windows 10, even patched).

-Right in the title screen (which has a nice touch by using a street sign) you can choose between three options: start a new city from scratch, load a previous city or play one of several scenarios.
-We’ll start with the first option since it’s the game’s main mode and the most played.
+Right in the title screen (which has a nice touch by using a street sign), you can choose between 3 options: start a new city from scratch, load a previous city or play one of several scenarios.
+We’ll start with the 1st option since it’s the game’s main mode and the most played.

 The main window contains a screen with an overworld POV and on its left, a group of several icons, each representing what you can build (except for the bulldozer, which only serves to remove).
-Below it, there’s a small graph with three coloured lines. each line representing the growth of the three main zonings of your city: Residential, Commercial and Industrial.
+Below it, there’s a small graph with 3 coloured lines. each line representing the growth of the 3 main zonings of your city: Residential, Commercial and Industrial.

 Now we’re going to take a look at the Enhanced CD-ROM version:

 This version of SimCity published by Interplay adds a lot of stuff while maintaining the same gameplay, so we’re just going to focus on these extra elements.
-The first thing you might notice is the new animated intro along with better graphics and resolution.
+The 1st thing you might notice is the new animated intro along with better graphics and resolution.
 There’s also improved and digitised sound effects along with digitised speech throughout the game.
-Honestly, there’s a speech clip for every option and icon you click and even the little messages that appear just above the main window are all in speech, which gets annoying after a few hours of gameplay because it’s common to get the same message over and over again.
+Honestly, there’s a speech clip for every option and icon you click and even for the little messages that appear just above the main window, which gets annoying after a few hours of gameplay because they repeat over and over again.

 But that’s not all.
-Apparently Maxis decided to fill the CD to the brim with not just speech clips, but also with video clips.
-Ranging from small and random “peek” clips, which are totally random and sometimes even bizarre and serve no purpose to the gameplay whatsoever to other longer video clips from your counselors either asking for more funding or for specific services to be provided.
-But again, these get tiring after awhile because of its repetition.
+Apparently, Maxis decided to fill the CD to the brim with not just speech clips, but also with video clips.
+Ranging from small and random “peek” clips, which are absolutely random and sometimes even bizarre and serve no purpose to the gameplay whatsoever to other longer video clips from your counsellors either asking for more funds or for specific services to be provided.
+But again, these get tiring after a while because of their repetition.
 Luckily you can turn off all of these options and I recommend so because they don’t contribute to the gameplay in my opinion and are extremely annoying.